Abdul Djalil Pirous: Biography

 Abdul Djalil Pirous was born in Meulaboh, Aceh.
 His birth name was Abdul Djalil Syaifuddin, a name given to him by a religious teacher who boarded with the family.
 His father was Mauna 'Pirous' Noor Mohamad, of Gujerati descent and his mother was Hamidah, from Meulaboh.
 Pirous' early life experience was during the late Dutch colonial period and the Japanese occupation of Indonesia.
 At the end of World War II he went to Medan for his education.

 In 1964, he completed his education at the Department of Fine Arts, Bandung Institute of Technology (ITB), where he was a student of Ries Mulder, the influential Dutch painter and lecturer.
 Thereafter, he continued his studies in printmaking and graphic design at the Rochester Institute of Technology, Rochester New York, United States (1969).

 Between 1964 and 2002, he worked at the FDSR-ITB, the Fine Arts and Design Faculty of the ITB-Bandung.
 He served as the first Dean of the Faculty of Art and Design ITB (1984-1990), and was inaugurated as a professor at ITB in 1994.

 A.D.
-Pirous was married to Ernah Garmasih Pirous, an accomplished painter.
+Pirous was married to Erna Garmasih Pirous, an accomplished painter.
 Erna studied at the ITB as well as in France, and she belongs to the second generation of Indonesian modern women artists.
 A.D. and Erna Pirous have three children, Mida Meutia, Iwan Meulia, and Raihan Muerila.

 The couple lived in Bandung after their marriage.
 In 1994 Pirous founded the gallery Serambi Pirous.
 They built a new larger home in Bandung 2003, and moved the "Serambi Pirous" to there in 2017.
 Pirous died at Borromeus Hospital in Bandung on 16 April 2024, at the age of 92.

 Work

 Pirous began to work as an artist when he was still in Medan, making cartoons, movie posters and portraits to help pay for his education.
 In 1953 he saw an exhibition in Medan of Indonesia's leading modern artists, and this inspired him to take up art as a career.
 In 1955 he moved to Bandung to study art at ITB.
 In Bandung, Pirous joined the artists' collective Sanggar Seniman, and had his first work exhibited with this group in 1960.
 By the 1970s, he was exhibiting regularly nationally and internationally.
 He had five solo exhibitions, including: Retrospective Exhibition I for works 1960–1985, at the Taman Ismail Marzuki, Jakarta in 1985 and Retrospective II for works from 1985 to 2002, at the Indonesian National Gallery, Jakarta in 2002.

-His painting style is easily recognisable as the textures and colours are very elaborate and detailed.
-He paints by coating the colours with alabaster paste and a palette knife.
+His painting style is easily recognizable as the textures and colours are very elaborate and detailed.
+This style was achieved by mixing the colours with alabaster paste and manipulating them with a palette knife.

 Since the early 21st Century, a growing international interest in Indonesian modern and abstract art has brought painters such as A.D.
 Pirous, Ahmad Sadali, Fadjar Sidik, Popo Iskandar and Umi Dachlan to the international art market.